sungnga/holbertonschool-low_level_programming/README.md

 ## Description
 Projects written in C programming language as part of the Holberton School first year curriculum.
+Topics covered include the fundamentals of C programming, data structures and algorithms, and Linux and Unix system programming.

 PROJECT | DESCRIPTION